 - You weigh much less on the Moon.
-A common fact about the Moon is that it has much weaker gravity than Earth.
+A common fact about the Moon is that it has much weaker gravity than Earth’s gravity.
 This is because its smaller mass and you would weight one sixth (about 16.5%) of your Earth weight while on the Moon.

 - The Moon will be visited by man again.
-NASA has plans to set up a permanent space station on the Moon, and man may walk on the Moon again sometime around 2019-2020.
+NASA space agency has plans to set up a permanent space station on the Moon for further lunar exploration, and man may walk on the Moon again sometime around 2020-21.

 - The USA considered detonating a nuclear bomb on the Moon in the 50s.
-A secret project during the height of the cold war – codenamed “Project A119”, also known as “A Study of Lunar Research Flights” was planned as a “show of strength” at a time when they were falling behind the USSR in the space race.
+A secret project during the height of the cold war – codenamed “Project A119”, also known as “A Study of Lunar Research Flights” was planned as a “show of strength” for the United States at a time when they were falling behind the USSR in the space race.

 - The Moon has quakes.
-The gravitational pull of Earth causes small moonquakes several kilometres beneath the surface – causing ruptures and cracks.
+The gravitational pull of Earth causes small moonquakes several kilometres beneath the surface of the moon – causing ruptures and cracks.
 It is believed that, like Earth, the Moon has a molten core.

 - The Moon is the fifth largest natural satellite.
 It is much smaller than the major moons of Saturn and Jupiter at 3,475 km in diameter, but the Moon is the largest in relation to the size of the planet it orbits.
 Earth is about 80 times the volume of the Moon, yet they are the same age.
 A popular theory is that the Moon was once part of the Earth and formed from a chunk broken off by a huge object that collided with Earth while it was still young.